sixgweb/oc-plugin-documentation/docs/conditionsusers/index.md

 # User Conditions Integration

 Integrates Conditions with RainLab User plugin.
-Adds a new User and User group conditioners to the Conditions editor.
+Adds new User and User Group conditioners to the Conditions editor.
 Refer to the [Conditions Editor](/conditions/usage/editor.html) for more information on Conditions.

 ## Adding User or User Group Condition